 I currently use the Scosche Rhythm+ Armband Heart Rate Monitor, which I wear on my forearm.
 The Velcro strap is removable from the actual monitor, so I wash the strap in a lingerie bag once a week.
 Hang up your heart rate monitor strap to dry.
 Never put it in the dryer.

-FYI, if you’re in the market for a new Scosche HRM, you can find a great deal on Scosche.com right now: Get 25% off when you enter code: SCOSCHE25 at checkout!
-Limited to 2 of each item per customer.
+FYI, if you’re in the market for a new Scosche HRM, you can find a great deal on Scosche.com right now: Use code SPRING30 at checkout to save 30%.

 How to clean your Peloton cycling shoes